AspireSpartan/WILDFind_webapp/README.md

 npm codes that you must install note* if you already install some of the npm scripts please proceed to the other.
-If your done all of these, DISREGARD. you must always do this every time you download a zip from our GitHub project repository.
+If your done all of these, DISREGARD. you must always do this every time you download a zip or clone from our GitHub project repository.

 1. npm install
 2. npm install react-router-dom